-Ever since I penned Bluefin Blues, the seventh and last of the Aristotle “Soc” Socarides Cape Cod detective books, readers have asked me if I planned to write another in the series.
+Ever since I penned Bluefin Blues, the seventh of the Aristotle “Soc” Socarides Cape Cod detective books, readers have asked me if I planned to write another in the series.
 I was up to my eyeballs writing the NUMA Files with Clive Cussler, a job that demanded all of my working time, and then some.
 When the collaboration with Clive ended, I stuck with the formula that had worked so well, and pounded out an adventure story, The Emerald Scepter, which was published in May.
 In the meantime, I joined with Suspense Publishing to introduce new readers to the Soc series in e-book format.
 Work began on audio versions as well.

 From "Grey Lady"